 - Practise your skills - 100 hours of coaching are required

 - Undertake a Performance Evaluation (submit a recording + transcript of a clean coaching session)

 Can I take more than one of these certifications?

 Of course!
 You can do them in any order or simultaneously.
 Let us know of your intention as we can put together a ‘package deal’ for someone who’s planning to take a lot of training with us.
-And we can also consider payment by installments to make things easier on your pocket.
-(We already have a great deal for anyone who wants to buy more than one module of Fine Tuning or Systemic Modelling Rolling Programmes, which means you can save as much as £252 per module.)
+And we can also consider payment by instalments to make things easier on your pocket.
+(We already have a great deal for anyone who wants to buy more than one module of Fine Tuning or Systemic Modelling Rolling Programmes, which means you can save up to £200 per module.)